 Understanding the history of the West Beach defences

 The timber sea defences at West Beach were constructed in 1976 in response to coastal erosion.
-Inn-on-the-Beach was previously a lifeboat station when the coastline was further seaward in the 1900s, but subsequent structural changes, impacted upon the predominantly east to west sedimentation flow arriving on West Beach.
+Inn-on-the-Beach was previously a lifeboat station when the coastline was further seaward in the 1900s, but subsequent structural changes impacted upon the mostly east to west sedimentation flow arriving on West Beach.

 The timber structures have been maintained regularly since they were put in place.
 As Hayling Island's frontage is regularly exposed to large powerful waves, the structures have become worn by the action of the waves and shingle abrasion, reducing the serviceable life of the structure.

 The revetment suffered severe storm damage in 2012 and 2014 which resulted in half of the structure having to be removed due to health and safety concerns.
 During the 2019/20 winter, unrepairable damage was caused by a series of storm events which resulted in the decision to remove a 140m section of revetment.

 For an overview and history of West Beach please visit here

 25th Feburary 2021